Petra Theater

 Petra Theater (مسرح البتراء) is a first century AD Nabataean theatre situated 600 m from the centre of Petra.
 Substantial part of the theater was carved out of solid rock, while the scaena and exterior wall were constructed.
 The theater's auditorium consists of three horizontal sections of seats separated by passageways and seven stairways to ascend.
 The theater could accommodate a number of approximately 8500 people, more than the estimated number of Amman theater.
-Petra Theater follows similar architectural patterns of Roman theaters, which enhances superior acoustics.
+Petra Theater follows similar architectural patterns of Ancient Greek and Roman theaters, which enhances superior acoustics.